michaeldiguiseppi/java_curriculum_personal/Unit-3-Inheritance/README.md

 SpecialOrder order = new SpecialOrder(2);
 ```

-Instead, you need to define a Constructor with like so:
+Instead, you need to define a Constructor like so:

 ```java
 class Order {